dominikcebula/bank_service/README.md

 # API Specification

 API is described with OpenAPI 2.0, specification is available inside api.yaml.
 Based on this file DTOs were generated with usage of Swagger Codegen.
-SparkJava does not support automatic server generation based on api.yaml, also Bean Validation is not supported, so this part had to be written manually, to support small footprint requirement.

 # Making Request